Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 Since $z^2$ is fixed in $\mathcal{C} (\alpha, {\mu}^2 z^2)$, the integration in \eq{fac-C} is actually over $P^z$ from $-\infty$ to $+\infty$. $\mathcal{C}(\alpha,z^2\mu^2)$ has support $-1 \le \alpha \le 1$, and its one-loop result is

-which was also calculated and further studied in~\cite{Ji:2017rah,Radyushkin:2017lvu,Radyushkin:2018cvn,Zhang:2018ggy}.
+which was also calculated and further studied in~\cite{Ji:2017rah,Radyushkin:2017lvu,Radyushkin:2018cvn,Zhang:2018ggy,Li:2020xml}.
 One can check that the above result is indeed related to one-loop momentum-space matching by Eq.~(\ref{eq:ftc-C}).
-Since one is concerned with the relation between the matrix element of the bilinear quark operator with that of the light-ray operator $O_{\gamma^+}(\lambda n)$, Eq.~(\ref{eq:io-Q-fact}) can also be obtained by using the light-ray operator expansion~\cite{Balitsky:1987bk,Braun:1994jq,Braun:2007wv}.
+Since we are interested in the relation between the quasi-LF correlation with the matrix element of the light-ray operator $O_{\gamma^+}(\lambda n)$, Eq.~(\ref{eq:io-Q-fact}) can also be obtained by using the light-ray operator expansion in~\cite{Balitsky:1987bk,Braun:1994jq,Braun:2007wv}.

-Using OPE, the exact factorization formula for the gluon and singlet quark quasi-PDFs, which includes their mixings, has also been derived in coordinate space~\cite{Wang:2019tgg} and studied at one-loop order~\cite{Wang:2019tgg,Balitsky:2019krf}.
+Using OPE or short-distance expansion, the exact factorization formula for the gluon and singlet quark quasi-PDFs, which includes their mixings, has also been derived in coordinate space and studied at one-loop order~\cite{Wang:2019tgg,Balitsky:2019krf}.

-In the ideal theoretical limit, $P^z\to\infty$ and $z\to 0$ with $\lambda=P^z z$ being finite, the LaMET expansion and the coordinate space OPE or factorization approach are absolutely equivalent.
-However, in practical lattice QCD calculations, one is limited by the largest momentum $P^z$ possible in a specific setup.
-Then differences appear.
+It is easy to see that the limits $P^z\to\infty$ in LaMET expansion and $z\to 0$ in coordinate-space factorization, keeping finite $\lambda=zP^z$, are equivalent.
+However, in practical lattice QCD calculations, one is limited by the largest momentum $P^z_{\rm max}$ in a specific setup, and the two approaches start to differ.

-For the LaMET expansion, one calculates $\tilde h (z, P^z_{\rm max})$ with all possible $z$, and the largest $\lambda_{\rm max} = zP^z_{\rm max}$ is controlled by the lattice size as well as the data quality at large $z$.
-In this case, $\lambda_{\rm max}$ can be reasonably large, beyond which one needs to estimate the errors or make assumptions about the large-$\lambda$ Regge behavior.
-Then the result is either matched to light-cone correlations directly or PDFs after its Fourier transform, with errors controlled by $\Lambda_{\rm QCD}^2/(yP^z)^2$.
-Because of the large-$\lambda$ uncertainty, small-$y$ properties of the quasi-PDFs, and hence the resulting PDFs, are least well constrained.